GladLive/GladLive.Documentation/README.md

 (* denotes the service already exists or is partially implemented)

+# Tell me about those Services

+**Authentication:** The GladLive authentication service is an oAuth2 service that issues signed JSON Web Tokens for authorization accross all other applications.
+This allows GladLive to be mostly stateless, loosely coupled and segregated.

+**Profiles:** The GladLive Profile service provides a basic profile system.
+It services basic information requests about who other users are.
+This can be extended on a per-usecase basis.

+**Lobby:** The GladLive Lobby module consists of a generic Lobby/Party system.
+It provides for the ability to implement several types of lobbies and parties.
+Currently there is an already implemented PeerToPeer lobby system module available for use.
+This is a typical setup that most FPS p2p games may have.

 # What can GladLive do for me?

 GladLive provides several services and features but the true potential of GladLive is its arcitecture and ease-of-use and the meta-features.